bmatthiesen/deep-EE-opt/README.md

 This code package is related to the following scientific article:

-Bho Matthiesen, Alessio Zappone, Karl-L. Besser, Eduard A. Jorswieck, and Merouane Debbah, "[A Globally Optimal Energy-Efficient Power Control Framework and its Efficient Implementation in Wireless Interference Networks](https://arxiv.org/abs/1812.06920)," submitted to IEEE Transactions on Signal Processing
+Bho Matthiesen, Alessio Zappone, Karl-L. Besser, Eduard A. Jorswieck, and Merouane Debbah, "[A Globally Optimal Energy-Efficient Power Control Framework and its Efficient Implementation in Wireless Interference Networks](https://arxiv.org/abs/1812.06920)," accepted for publication in IEEE Transactions on Signal Processing.

 ## Abstract of Article